- Last year saw up to 647,000 flu hospitalizations and between 36,000 and 61,000 deaths.

 - Currently flu activity is low, but it’s on the rise according to the CDC.

-A recent survey found that a large number of parents think the flu shot can result in flu infection.
+- A 2018 survey found a large number of parents think the flu shot can result in flu infection.

-It is now the middle of October and doctors are urging that you should get the flu vaccine if you haven’t already done so.
+It’s now the middle of October, and doctors are urging that you should get the flu vaccine if you haven’t already done so.

-Despite the danger there are many myths surrounding the flu shot that may lead people to avoid vaccination.
+Despite the danger, there are many myths surrounding the flu shot that may lead people to avoid vaccination.
 Last year, a survey found that a majority of parents think the flu shot can even lead to the flu, which isn’t true.

-If you’re not sure what is a flu myth, we’ve rounded up the important facts below.
+So, if you’re not sure what’s a flu myth, we’ve rounded up the important facts below.